 Every single time they try and shut your mouth

 Although emo tends to be a personal genre, MCR have had their moments.
-Teenagers was originally about Gerard Way feeling spooked about rowdy teenagers on the subway, it can be interpreted to be a song about society beating teenagers down to fit the status quo.
+Teenagers was originally about Gerard Way feeling uneasy around rowdy teenagers on the subway, it can be interpreted to be a song about society beating teenagers down to fit the status quo.
 However, Danger Days is a much more political album than the Black Parade.

-Danger Days is a second set in post-apocalyptic California, and is about a group of rebels fighting against an authoritarian government.
+Danger Days is a record set in post-apocalyptic California, and is about a group of rebels fighting against an authoritarian government.

 “Come on, little lady, give us a smile”